romkatv/zsh4humans/tips.md

 setopt ignore_eof
 ```

+This preserves the default zsh behavior on Ctrl+D. You can bind `z4h-exit`
+instead of `z4h-eof` if you want Ctrl+D to always exit the shell.

 If you are using a two-line prompt with an empty line before it, add this for
 smoother rendering: